GuidedApex/GuidedApex/README.md

 # Welcome

 Hello, My name is GuidedApex.
-I am 14 years old.
 I am a developer eager to learn many different languages!
-I have now been programming for 7 months now and have learnt so much new skills.
+I have now been programming for 9 months now and have learnt so much new skills.
 I am a determined person who believes that anything is possible if you put your mind to it!

 ## Contact Me